 To learn more about Hostinger, read our review here.

 What's the Catch Behind Hostinger Free Plan?

-Your website has to be in the form of a subdomain (ie. yourdomain.000webhost.com) when hosted on 000WebHost platform.
+When hosting at Hostinger's free platform (000WebHost), your website has to be in the form of a subdomain (ie. yourdomain.000webhost.com).
 Want to host your own custom domain?
 Pay!

-Also, free Hostinger platform users will have to put up with an enforced one hour of “sleep” time every day.
+Also, free Hostinger hosting users will have to put up with an enforced one hour of “sleep” time every day.
 This means that it will be unavailable to anyone – including yourself.